Create a Syllabus

 Rationale for teaching methods, assignments, and policies

-Providing a rationale for teaching methods, assignments, and policies helps build student buy-in.
+Providing a rationale for teaching methods, assignments, and policies helps students understand the instructor’s perspective and increases students’ motivation to engage in the class.

 Assignments: Clarifying how a particular assignment aligns with the subject’s goals can help students better understand why they are doing the work they are assigned and can help them reflect on their learning as they complete assignments.